tahir-u/say-what/README.md

 # say-what
-A Discord bot written in NodeJS
+A Discord bot that moderates chats, written in NodeJS